34 Animals That Eat Other Animals With Pictures

 They use their powerful beaks to tear apart their prey and strong jaws to crush bones and swallow their food whole.

-The hawk’s diet is essential to maintaining balance in the ecosystem, as they help control the population of smaller animals in their habitat.
+The hawk’s diet is essential to maintaining balance in the ecosystem, as it helps control the population of smaller animals in its habitat.

 5. Walruses